velvia/links/README.md

 What if you want to stream multiple values and use up multiple threads or async I/O?
 Futures are great only for one-shot or single value.
 This is where [reactive streams](http://www.reactive-streams.org) comes in - a standard for asynchronous streaming computation.

+Here is a [great intro to reactive streams](https://blog.redelastic.com/a-journey-into-reactive-streams-5ee2a9cd7e29#.hq660vnqt) covering why, why backpressure, how it compares to other paradigms.

 The best Scala API for pure reactive streams I have found is [Monix Observables](https://monix.io/docs/2x/reactive/observable.html).
 It is lightweight, designed for performance, and have a high degree of control over concurrency.
 There is also Akka Streams which is built on actors.

 * [Akka Streams Extensions](http://mfglabs.github.io/akka-stream-extensions/) - helpers, connectors with PostGres, and more.